Dr. John Happel | Aug 28, 2018 | 0

 Secret Number 1 – The biggest secret is this first one.
 Look at your financial costs closely.

-Hospital’s outpatient and inpatient facilities have outrageous hidden costs!
+Hospital’s and hospital owned practice’s outpatient and inpatient facilities have outrageous hidden costs!

-Vein centers and doctors who have sold their practices to a hospital charge you much more.
+Vein centers and doctors who have sold their practices to a hospital will charge you more.

 It’s a hidden fact.

-Since we did not sell our practice to a hospital, there is no facility fee.
+Since we did not sell our practice to a hospital, there is no extra facility fee.

 When you have your procedures done in our accredited vein center, there is never a facility fee.

-It will cost you 3-4 times less at our vein center than if you went to St. Clair Hospital’s outpatient center, a UPMC outpatient or inpatient facility, an Allegheny Health Network outpatient or inpatient facility, Shadyside Hospital, Magee-Womens Hospital of UPMC Hospital Vein Center, or to a Jefferson or Washington cardiology practice that was bought out.
+It will cost you 3-4 times less at our vein center than if you went to St. Clair Hospital’s outpatient center, a UPMC outpatient or inpatient facility, an Allegheny Health Network outpatient or inpatient facility, Shadyside Hospital, Magee-Womens Hospital of UPMC Hospital Vein Center, or to a Washington Hospital practice that was bought out.

 Would you rather have a bill of $2,500 or less (with us) or up to $10,000 (with these expensive overpriced hospital outpatient facilities that aren’t even accredited).